surniaulula/wpsso/readme.txt

 		* "Edit Text" to "Customize".
 		* "Select Media" to "Priority Media".
 * *Bugfixes*
-	* Fixed an image URL in the Setup Guide.
+	* Fixed an incorrect image URL in the Setup Guide.
 * *Developer Notes*
 	* None